kgateway-dev/kgateway/docs/content/guides/traffic_management/listener_configuration/caching/setup.md

       Response generated at: Thu, 15 Dec 2022 15:45:19 GMT
       ```

    2. Send another request to the same endpoint within the 1 minute timeframe.
 Because the response is cached for 1 minute, the original response is returned with an `age` header indicating the number of seconds that have passed since the original response was sent.
-Make sure that `date` header and body include the same information as in the original response.
+Make sure that the `date` header and response body include the same information as in the original response.
       ```shell
       curl -vik "$(glooctl proxy url)/service/1/valid-for-minute"
       ```